future-proof-iot/RIOT/README.md

 We integrated OpenWSN, the standards-compliant open-source implementation of the [6TiSCH network stack](https://hal.inria.fr/hal-02420974/document), as described in our [publication on this topic](https://hal.inria.fr/hal-03064601/document).

-To try out this functionality, start by trying out the steps described in the [dedicated documentation](http://doc.riot-os.org/group__pkg__openwsn.html).
+To try out this functionality, start by trying out the steps described in the [dedicated documentation](http://doc.riot-os.org/group__pkg__openwsn.html), which we also show in a [video tutorial](videos/riot-openwsn.mp4), which demonstrates secure network joining over IEEE 802.15.4 radio and 6TiSCH, with OSCORE context establishment and routing tree formation with RPL, on OpenMote nodes.

-We plan to use this base to implement and integrate support for upcoming secure IoT protocols such as EDHOC.
+We plan to use this base, purposely designed to be extensible above the libraries providing OSCORE and COSE support, to implement and integrate complementary upcoming secure IoT protocols such as EDHOC ([Ephemeral Diffie-Hellman Over COSE](https://tools.ietf.org/html/draft-ietf-lake-edhoc)) which build upon OSCORE and COSE.

 Furthermore, we use this platform to benchmark and compare different secure IoT protocols stacks, for example as decribed in our [other publication on this topic](https://arxiv.org/pdf/2011.12035.pdf) comparatively evaluating DTLS1.3.

 ## Low-power Virtual Machines using rBPF

 We designed rBPF, a register-based VM based on extended Berkeley Packet Filters (eBPF).
 In our [publication on this topic](https://arxiv.org/pdf/2011.12047.pdf), we show that rBPF execution time overhead is tolerable for low-throughput, low-energy IoT devices.
 We further show that, using a VM based on rBPF requires only negligible memory overhead (less than 10% more memory).
-Compared to an alternative such as Wasm, rBPF is thus a promising approach to host small software modules, isolated from OS software, and updatable on-demand, over low-power networks.
+Compared to an alternative such as WebAssembly for microcontrollers ([Wasm3](https://github.com/wasm3/wasm3)) which requires 100% overhead, rBPF is thus a promising approach to host small software modules, isolated from OS software, and updatable on-demand, over low-power networks.

+This functionality is not yet available in the master branch of RIOT, but it is available in this fork.
 To try out this functionality, start with the [gcoap_bpf example](examples/gcoap_bpf).